 Dairy Farmer from Canal Fulton, Ohio

-How do you work with your neighbors?
+How do you care for your land?

 Frank: Soil is a living, breathing organism and we don’t often think of it that way.
 We think about the plants – but there’s a lot more going on underneath the ground, and part of that starts with a good soil testing program.
 We do a lot of grid sampling on our crop fields here, which is more precise than the standard aggregate samples we used, say, 20 years ago.
 Now we can use GPS technology to split fields into all kinds of different squares or grids for testing.
 Then we use variable rate technology to apply manure or commercial fertilizer, or even micronutrients to those precise locations so the soil gets exactly what it needs.